GRAPHENE OPTOELECTRONICS

 Graphene is a gapless material that interacts with broadband radiation from far infrared to ultraviolet.
 The small heat capacitance and the weak electron-phonon coupling make the carbon atomic layer a promising platform for detecting TeraHertz photons — electromagnetic waves that lies between microwaves which can be efficiently manipulated by electronics, and infrared light that can be reliably maneuvered by optics.
 Detection of THz radiation, however, remains a significant challenge, despite its wide potential application for industrial scanning, security screening, and medical imaging.
 We are developing novel asymmetric devices based on graphene.
 These detectors are very fast and can be very sensitive.
 Our recent work has successfully improved the detector responsivity markedly by 2200 times.

-Hexagonal (H) molybdenum (Mo) and tungsten (W) based TMDC semiconductors possess an intrinsic valley quantum degree of freedom similar to charge and spin that have been developed for electronic and spintronic devices.
+Hexagonal (H) molybdenum (Mo) and tungsten (W) based transition metal dichalcogenide (TMDC) semiconductors possess an intrinsic valley quantum degree of freedom similar to charge and spin that have been developed for electronic and spintronic devices.
 Our lab works on understanding the valley polarization and coherence, as well as how to improve them.
-These studies will lay the foundation for the robustness and usefulness of future valleytronic devices.
+These studies highlight the importance of Coulomb exchange interactions in the system and lay the foundation for the robustness and usefulness of future valleytronic devices.

 TWISTRIONICS